parsee-ai/parsee-core/readme.md

 ### Step 2: define a model

-In the following we will use the Mixtral model from Replicate, requires an API key: https://replicate.com/
+In the following we will use the Llama 3 model from Meta via Ollama

-    replicate_api_key = os.getenv("REPLICATE_KEY")
+    ollama_model = ollama_config("llama3")
-    replicate_model = replicate_config(replicate_api_key, "mistralai/mixtral-8x7b-instruct-v0.1")

 If you intend to use a model that has multimodal capabilities such as GPT 4 or Claude 3, you can enable the multimodal queries by setting the multimodal setting to True (you can also specify how many images should be passed to the modal at most and the maximum size for each image):